consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // Minimum stake required for an address to join the subnet
     // as a miner
     MinMinerStake abi.TokenAmount
-    // List of miners in the subnet.
-    // NOTE: Consider using AMT.
-    Miners []address.Address
-    // Total collateral currently deposited in the TotalStake abi.TokenAmount
+    // Total collateral currently deposited in the
+    // SCA from the subnet
+    TotalStake abi.TokenAmount
     // BalanceTable with the distribution of stake by address Stake cid.Cid // HAMT[address]tokenAmount